TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/node-red/send/_index.md

 weight: 3
 ---

-This section explains the process of setting up a flow which publishes messages to a certain topic that the MQTT Server is subscribed to.
+This section explains the process of setting up a flow which publishes messages to a certain topic that the MQTT server is subscribed to.

 Doing this schedules downlink messages to be sent to your end device.
 This section follows the example for publishing downlink traffic in [MQTT Server]({{< ref "/integrations/mqtt" >}}) guide.